stefanos-larkou/random-walks/README.md

 ### Folders
 - **images**: The GUI's icon is located here.
 More importantly, when saving a plot, it is placed in a subdirectory that will be created here.
+<br> _Note_: If running the executable, a new directory will be created in the same folder containing the newly saved file.
 - **src**: The source code folder.
 - **examples**: The scripts that demonstrate how to use the RandomWalker class and plot the results are located here.